-Southern Hills Hospital and Medical Center offers comprehensive stroke services, including prompt diagnosis and treatment.
-From emergency medical service workers in the field to our team of experienced doctors and nurses standing by 24/7, we are always ready to administer care.
+Southern Hills Hospital and Medical Center offers advanced and highest quality of care in the treatment of Neurovascular diseases, including comprehensive stroke services.
+From emergency medical service workers in the field to our team of experienced doctors and nurses standing by 24/7, we are always ready to care for you or a loved one.
 We also prioritize education and awareness to promote neurological wellness throughout Clark County and Southern Nevada.

 A stroke is a medical emergency.
 If you or someone you know is exhibiting signs of a stroke, call 911 immediately.